We want to help you keep as much of your deposit as possible…

 Microwaves can easily go rusty if they’re not looked after.
 The moisture generated by cooking in a microwave can condense and collect in the microwave, which can lead to rust if not aired or dried out properly.
 To avoid us having to replace the appliance due to rust, make sure to keep the microwave vents clear, and use a cloth or kitchen towel to dry it after you’ve used it.
 It also helps to keep the door ajar for a while after use.

 Keep on top of cleaning

 It’s a lot easier to clean your house at the end of your tenancy if you’ve kept on top of it throughout the year.
 In some cases (e.g. your oven, grouting around tiles, or silicone around sinks and baths), failing to clean throughout the year can cause irreparable damage.
-This can result in additional charges – for example, if we have to reapply silicone around your sink or bath because a lack of cleaning has left it mouldy, the charge will be approximately £40.
+This can result in additional charges – for example, if we have to reapply silicone around your sink or bath because a lack of cleaning has left it mouldy, the charge will be approximately £20 per hour+ material.